Upper Yahara River Trail

 Three village parks are found along the route.
 They are Sunnybrook Park, Western Green Area Park, and Veterans Memorial Park.
 The first two parks have gazebos or picnic shelters and large playgrounds.
 They serve as a perfect stop for children using the trail.
 Veterans Memorial Park honors community members who served in the military.

 There is no fee to use the Upper Yahara River Trail.
-Posted signs remind trail-goers of the rules: cyclists should yield to pedestrians, not exceed 10 miles per hour, and stay to the right of the path.
-Cyclists should also move off the trail when stopping, and inform others when passing on the left.
-When the boardwalks are wet, they may become slippery.
-There are portable toilets along the route, with public restrooms at Western Green Area Park.
-Park benches are located throughout the trail.
+Posted signs remind trail-goers of the rules: cyclists yield to pedestrians, do not exceed ten miles per hour, and stay to the right.
+Cyclists should also move off the trail when stopping, and inform others when passing.
+Caution is required on wet, slippery boardwalks.
+There are portable toilets along the route, with restrooms at Western Green Area Park.
+Park benches are placed along the trail.

-The village of DeForest has over 50 acres of community parkland, 30 acres of neighborhood green space, and 300+ acres of conservancy land.
-DeForest has 15 developed parks, and has made a strong effort to connect the village with a trail system.
-The Yahara River, which runs through the village, offers canoeing and fishing.
+DeForest has over 50 acres of community parkland, 30 acres of neighborhood green space, and 300+ acres of conservancy land.
+The village has 15 developed parks, with many connected by a trail system.
+The Yahara River runs through the village, and offers canoeing and fishing.
 The adjacent trail provides glimpses of water, flora, and fauna.

 While DeForest claims a strong Norwegian heritage, its founder was an immigrant from Belgium.
 Isaac DeForest arrived in the area in 1854 and accumulated large land holdings for wheat farming.
 The land was platted in 1856.
 Because of the decline in wheat prices after the Civil War, in 1868 DeForest sold his land and moved to Kansas.
 His name remained, and soon became the name of the local post office.
 By 1872, it was a main station on the Madison-Portage Railway line.
 In 1902, DeForest incorporated as a village.